zzzprojects/EntityFramework-Extensions/docs/pages/api/bulk-insert.md

 {% endhighlight %}

 ### Why BulkInsert doesn't use the ChangeTracker?
-To provide the best performance as possible!
+To provide the best performance possible!

-Since using the `ChangeTracker` can greatly reduce performance, we choose to let `BulkSaveChanges` method to handle scenario with `ChangeTracker` and `BulkInsert` scenario without it.
+Since using the `ChangeTracker` can greatly reduce performance, we chose to let `BulkSaveChanges` method handle the scenarios with `ChangeTracker` and `BulkInsert` the scenarios without it.

 ### Why BulkInsert is faster than BulkSaveChanges?
-The major difference between both methods is `BulkSaveChanges` use the `ChangeTracker` but not the `BulkInsert` method.
+The major difference between both methods is `BulkSaveChanges` uses the `ChangeTracker` but not the `BulkInsert` method.

 By skipping the `ChangeTracker`, some methods like `Add`, `AddRange`, `DetectChanges` are no longer required which greatly helps to improve the performance.